mlehotay/ier/IER/README.md

 ---

-## **Status**
+## Status

-IER v10.6 represents a **stable architectural revision**.
+**IER v10.6** represents a **stable architectural revision**:

-* The Specification is normatively closed.
+- The Specification is normatively closed.
-* Derivative documents are aligned and non-duplicative.
+- Derivative documents are aligned and non-duplicative.
-* No further conceptual refactoring is planned.
+- No further refactoring of the core is planned.

-Future work focuses on **clarification, application, and communication**, not revision of the core.
+Ongoing work focuses on **clarification, application, and communication**, not revision of identity conditions.

 ---

 **Informational Experiential Realism**
 *Experience is real.
 Meaning matters.
 Reality remains singular.*